SMRazaRizvi96/MixedReality-based-drone-controller/README.md

 • Clone the GitHub repository inside Windows

-• Open the Unity project from the MR-Controller-Hololens folder
+• Open the Unity project from the MR-Based-Drone-Controller folder

 • Write the ROS IP Address inside the Robotics tab of the Unity project.
 This IP Address is same as the one mentioned in the ROS TCP Endpoint params file